comeyrd/gpubuggybenchmark/README.md

 LZSS from the HeCBench, but originally from here : [GPULZ](https://github.com/hpdps-group/ICS23-GPULZ)

+Accuracy from the HeCBench, but originally from the PyTorch Library

+Bilateral from the HeCBench, but originally from [Here](https://github.com/jstraub/cudaPcl)

 Support for METAL and mac works if the metal-cpp headers are in path : [metal-cpp](https://developer.apple.com/metal/cpp/)